 Ensure adequate air movement around your countertop so that moisture cannot build up in the wood.
 For example, you should not attach your counter top on a solid underlayment such as particle board.
 If installing butcher block next to a brick wall, you should apply a moisture barrier between the brick and wood, or leave a small gap between the materials to prevent the transfer of moisture to the wood.

 You can place butcher block above a dishwasher or an oven.
 Just make sure the appliance is properly insulated so that heat will not transfer from the appliance to the butcher block.

 First, note that cutting or drilling into any countertop will void the manufacturer’s warranty.
-If you would like a factory-cut hole for a drop-in sink or stove, please call us.
+If you would like a factory-cut hole for a sink or stove, please call us.
 You will need to supply detailed drawings.

 If your edge or blended-grain butcher block counter is installed so that the overhang runs along the length of the piece, parallel to the wood rails, the maximum allowed overhang without additional supports is 8".
 If your overhang will be more than 8", it must be supported by brackets underneath.
 If your counter is installed so that the overhang runs perpendicular to the direction of the wood rails, the maximum allowed overhang is 12".
 Any overhang greater than 12" must be stabilized underneath by brackets.

 The level of moisture in a wood countertop is continuously adjusting, based on changes in ambient conditions.
 Equilibrium moisture content (EMC) is the level at which wood no longer gains from or loses moisture to the atmosphere.
 Before crafting hardwood into an island or counter top, John Boos kiln-dries the wood to bring it to a moisture-content level close to that which it will likely experience while in service – about 7.6%.

 In order to minimize expansion and contraction of your new butcher block counters, you must: